AmarS2001/joystick/README.md

 # joystick
-joystick for drone/car using javascript
+light weight joystick for drone/car using Html and javascript with readings....
+In pc it works by draging the mouse..
+In mobile it works by clicking...

+both environment (mobile and laptop) works well